Academy Program of Studies & Curriculum

 Mrs. Sandy Miner & Ms. Stephanie Rautio

-- Our day includes: circle time, snack, movement and music activities, religious education, literacy activities, structured learning centers (math, social studies, science, language/literacy) that follow the weekly theme, lunch (full day students only), rest time and outdoor play
+- Each day includes: circle time, snack, movement and music activities, religious education, literacy activities, structured learning centers (math, social studies, science, language/literacy) that follow the weekly theme, lunch (full day students only), rest time and outdoor play.

-- Can choose to attend 3 or 5 full or half days
+- Can choose to attend 3 or 5 full or half days.
+Must be 3 or 4 by August 1 and students must be fully potty trained prior to entry.

 - Extended care available to full day students until 6:00 pm